-The following table shows the compensation anticipated to be earned by each Trustee during the initial fiscal year of the Fund.
+The following table shows the compensation earned by each Trustee during the initial fiscal year of the Fund.
 Independent Trustee fees are paid by the adviser to each series of the Trust and not by the Fund.
 Trustee compensation does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.